nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/testScript.md

 2. Press <kbd>Ctrl Z</kbd>

 ####Result
-1. The previous unmarked tasks are marked again, and the affected tasks are highlighted in purple borders.
+1. The previously unmarked tasks are marked again, and the affected tasks are highlighted in purple borders.
-2. The previous marked task is marked again, and the affected task is highlighted in purple borders.
+2. The previously marked task is marked again, and the affected task is highlighted in purple borders.

 ## Find
 >Here is the *format*:

 >* `find <keyword>...` - filter out all tasks containing any of the keyword(s) given.
-The keywords should be full word, and they are case insensitive.
+The keywords should be in full word(s), and they are case insensitive.

-Type `find cs2103`
+1. Type `find cs2103`
-####result
+2. Type `find buy visit`
+3. Press <kbd>ESC</kbd>

+####Result
-Tasks containing `cs2103` in their names will be listed out.
+1. After the first step, tasks containing `cs2103` in their names will be listed out.
+2. After the second step, tasks containing `buy` or `visit` in their names will be listed out.
+3. After the third step, agendum will exit the find results and go back to list all the tasks.

 ## List
 After you are done with searching for tasks, you can use `list` to exit your find results and see a list of tasks.
 Alternatively, you can press <kbd>ESC</kbd> to go exit.